 Usually, Deep Scan scans just the empty space of your hard drive for lost data.
-However, there are cases when a disk is not readable in a usual way, and you can’t even view some non-deleted files (due to partial file system corruption, for instance).
-Or perhaps you’re unsure which partition your lost data was in, or you suspect one of your partitions is missing.
+However, there are cases when a disk is not readable in a usual way, and you can’t view some non-deleted files (due to partial file system corruption, for instance).
+Or perhaps you’re unsure which partition your lost data was on, or you suspect one of your partitions is missing.

-- A longer scanning time
+- A longer scanning time.

-- A much longer list of recovered files to go through (since it includes both deleted and undeleted files)
+- A much longer list of recovered files to go through (since it includes both deleted and undeleted files).

-- The possibility of recovering files from the space which is marked as non-empty
+- The possibility of recovering files from the space which is marked as non-empty.

-- The possibility of recovering files from partitions that were lost
+- The possibility of recovering files from partitions that were lost.

 Note: It is much quicker to Deep Scan just one partition than an entire drive, so if you know which partition your lost data was on, you can try scanning just that partition first.
 However, scanning the entire drive always has better chances to produce the best recovery results.